trueliarx/dwn/README.md

 # dwn

 A tiny, dependency-free HTTPS downloader for Windows.
-Written in plain C with WinINet, built to be as small as possible.
+Written in plain C with WinINet, built to be as small as possible (3-4kb).

 ## Usage